ChrisWhealy/DistributedSystemNotes/Lecture 21.md

 <Doc2, <my, dog, spot>>
 ```

-or even the context and location offsets
+or to take things a step further, the target word's context and a list of location offsets

 ```
 <Doc1, <context, <lazy, dog>, offset, <7>>